hzqst/MetaHookSv/Renderer.md

 r_fxaa 1 / 0 : Enable or disable Fast Approximate Anti-Aliasing (FXAA). recommended value : 1

 r_msaa 0 / 2 / 4 / 8 / 16 : Enable or disable MultiSampling Anti-Aliasing (MSAA), number >= 2 for MSAA sample count. recommended value : 0 if SSAO enabled or 4 if SSAO disabled.

-# Per-Object Dynamic Shadows

-Dynamic Shadows are cast only by world models (Players, monsters, weaponbox, corpses, etc), and only onto brush surfaces.
-They are calculated at runtime, so they are quite crude and relatively expensive to render.

-Dynamic Shadows can sometimes project through walls and floors, giving away the location of players or objects.
-Use info_no_dynamic_shadow to workaround this problem if you encounter it.

 # New Entities